hugohaggmark/Fluxo/README.md

 ### Step 3 - Define flow
 Ok so in this step you've to define your Kanban flow.
-Click on the lists **in the order** you have in your Kanban flow. leadtime will be calculated from when a card is created to the last step in your Kanban flow.
+Click on the lists **in the order** you have in your Kanban flow. lead time will be calculated from when a card is created to the last step in your Kanban flow.
-Cycletime will be calculated using the other steps in your Kanban flow.
+Cycle time will be calculated using the other steps in your Kanban flow.

 ![image](https://raw.githubusercontent.com/hugohaggmark/Fluxo/master/docs/step3a.png)